-?Hockley is perfect for us? the light is wonderful with the windows all around and we can set up the bigger pieces on the stage, so, as people walk into the hall, they see the art and the tone is set for them to enjoy themselves,? she spoke with considerable enthusiasm. ?I first met Janice at the Strawberry Breakfast they have early in June to support the hall.
+?Hockley is perfect for us ? the light is wonderful with the windows all around and we can set up the bigger pieces on the stage, so, as people walk into the hall, they see the art and the tone is set for them to enjoy themselves,? she spoke with considerable anthusiasm.
+21 first met Janice at the Strawberry Breakfast they have early in June to support the hall.
+And, then, when J went to talk enthusiasm. ?I first met Janice at the Strawberry Breakfast they have early in June to support the hall.
 And, then, when I went to talk to Janice and see the place, I booked it on the spot.?

-The first show last Thanksgiving was her own initiative; it only remained for her to seek out and ask artists and artisans to join her for the long weekend.
+The first show last Thanksgiving was her own initiative; it only remained for her to seek out and ask artists and artists to join her for the long weekend.
 They were very glad they did, for the show was well received and the numbers of people who came were satisfyingly good.
 They were impressed with what they saw and bought.